-Cold sweats happen when you suddenly feel a chill in your body that occurs alongside abnormal sweating, regardless of how hot or cold it is in your environment.
+Cold sweats happen when you feel a chill in your body while sweating abnormally, regardless of how hot or cold it is in your environment.
 This means you could feel hot but still experience chills.

 Cold sweats commonly appear in your: